xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-grafana/index.md

 Grafana dashboards are automatically discovered from the ConfigMaps in the deployed namespace.
 If a ConfigMap has been created with the `gitlab_grafana_dashboard` label set to `true`, then the JSON encoded dashboard in the ConfigMap will be imported into Grafana.
 This mechanism does not allow any updates to the dashboard to be written back to the ConfigMap containing the JSON encoded dashboard.

-The end user may supply their own dashboards utilizing the same mechanism by supplying the `gitlab_grafana_dashboard` label and managing the ConfigMap themselves.
+There are no ConfigMaps for dashboards are created by default and the end user may supply their own dashboards utilizing the same mechanism by supplying the `gitlab_grafana_dashboard` label and managing the ConfigMap themselves.

 ## Datasource Support